l00sed/grasshopper/README.md

 3. Click the 'git commit' button to commit your changes with the optional "Commit Message" text (you can change this in the panel, default is "updated").

 4. Click the 'git push' button to push to the remote repo.
 You should receive a pop-up to put in your GitHub credentials.
+If the pop-up closes without any additional dialog, you might want to try again (you probably didn't enter your password correctly).